brencoder/study-aws-saa-c03/ch02_compute/README.md

 * One year
 * Three years

+A Reserved Instance can apply to:
+* An Availability Zone, in which case you have a Zonal Reserved Instance.
+* A Region, in which case you have a Regional Reserved Instance.

 When the term of a Reserved Instance expires, you continue using its EC2 instance at on-demand rates until you terminate the instances or purchase new Reserved Instances that match the instance attributes.

 The discount offered by a Reserved Instance depends on not just the term but also your payment option: